 iOS 8 is supported on iPhone 5s, 5, 4s, iPod 5th gen and iPad 3 and up.
 It drops support for iPhone 4, older iPods and iPads.
 That's the norm with almost every iOS upgrade.

-Device compatibility not only talks about processing and memory but also about battery support. iOS 8 is not vastly different from iOS 7 in terms of interface but there are definitely huge changes in the way iOS 8 works.
-Features like Continuity, Handoff etc. are not only cool features but they require quite a bit of processing (which in turn involves battery).
+Device compatibility not only talks about processing and memory but also about battery support. iOS 8 is not vastly different from iOS 7 regarding interface, but there are definitely huge changes in the way iOS 8 works.
+Features like Continuity, Handoff, etc. are not only cool features, but they require quite a bit of processing (which in turn involves battery).

 iOS 8 Battery Life

-On the iPad, iOS 8 should show no large change from iOS 7 in terms of battery performance.
+On the iPad, iOS 8 should show no large change from iOS 7 regarding battery performance.
 That's the expected result.
 On iPhones, the changes can be visible.
 For instance, iPhone 4s can show a drop in the battery backup after iOS 8 is finally released.

 From Beta to GM to Final Release